Learn art, do art, live art

 - Chimes is the official student newspaper of Calvin College.
 Its mission is to serve the community of Calvin College in a variety of ways: to reform, review, challenge and foster dialogue within the community.

-- Dialogue publishes student work from five categories: prose, poetry, photography, visual art and music.
+- Dialogue publishes student work from six categories: prose, poetry, photography, visual art, music, and film.
 A student jury evaluates all submissions and selects the finest pieces for publication.

 Student Video Productions